MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

    Finally, you should have the chrome.exe file in the following path: `C:\Users\<username>\AppData\Local\Microsoft\GraphConnectorAgent\Tools\CustomPlaywright\chromium-1169\chrome-win\chrome.exe`
 3. You may delete the zip file post extraction

-Once you select this authentication method in the admin center, provide the user id and password as you would enter in the Microsoft login screen as a user.
+Once you select this authentication method in the admin center, provide the user ID and password as you would enter in the Microsoft login screen as a user.

 > [!IMPORTANT]
 > This auth method requires MFA to be switched off for the user account.